ENCOURAGING ACTIVE TRANSPORTATION AND EMPOWERING COMMUNITIES

 COMMUNITY CONNECTIONS.

-Increased family and community engagement, providing positive social opportunities for students and families.
+Builds stronger connections between families, schools, and neighbors, creating positive social opportunities for students and families.

-Increased daily physical activity, forming healthy habits that can last a lifetime, helping students decrease the risk of chronic disease and obesity.
+Increases daily physical activity and helps students build healthy habits that can last a lifetime, reducing the risk of obesity and chronic disease.

 HEALTHIER STUDENTS.